 Elementary school teachers must have some formal education.
-Learn about the degree, training and licensure requirements to see if this is the right career for you.
+Learn about the degree, training, and licensure requirements to see if this is the right career for you.

 In order to teach elementary school, prospective teachers must complete a bachelor's degree program in education.
 Most colleges and universities offer these programs, which typically include courses in common school subjects and opportunities for students to gain supervised experience under a licensed teacher.
 Those who plan to teach in public elementary schools need to earn teacher licensure or certification.

-Pre-Major Educational Requirements for Elementary School Teachers
+Pre-Major Educational Requirements

 To be accepted as an education major, students must complete the program's prerequisites.
 For example, some programs may require students to complete classes on human development and childhood education.
 Topics may range from child psychology to fostering relationships.
-Students may also be required take lab courses in which they analyze different methods of education and relationship building.
+Students may also be required to take lab courses in which they analyze different methods of education and relationship building.
 Students may need to complete an interview before being accepted into a teacher education program.

-Because elementary school teachers typically teach all subjects to children, they may be required to take pre-major courses in a range of topics such as children's literature, language arts and elementary mathematics.
+Because elementary school teachers typically teach all subjects to children, they may be required to take pre-major courses in a range of topics such as children's literature, language arts, and elementary mathematics.
 Programs may also require students to take supplemental classes in art and music.